The Okapi Fund for Nature Conservation in the Democratic Republic of Congo

 - Equipment purchases for protected area management

-- Training programs for conservation staff
+- Training programmes for conservation staff

 - Construction of guard posts and monitoring infrastructure